dmadunic/geodata-liquibase/README.md

 # geodata-liquibase
-Liquibase files for the geodata project
+Liquibase files for the geodata project.
+Simply delete generated) folders `src/main/resources/liquibase` and replace it with the content of this repository.

+## Credits
+- Domagoj Madunić